What Is CTA?

 - Abnormal formations of blood vessels in the brain.

-- Blood clots in the lungs or other area.
+- Blood clots in the lungs or other areas.

 - Tumor (angiography observes the blood vessels that feed the growth).

-The data that is gathered during CTA may facilitate cancer treatment or may precede kidney transplant surgery.
-Findings may also help patients avoid heart attack or stroke by identifying serious risk factors that may be treated preventatively.
+The data that we gather during CTA may facilitate cancer treatment or may precede kidney transplant surgery.
+Findings may also help patients avoid a heart attack or stroke by identifying serious risk factors that we can treat preventatively.